Kush134/Well-Fargo/README.md

 - [Git](https://git-scm.com/) - a version control system for for source code management; it allows tracking file changes and coordinating work on those files among multiple people and machines.
 - [GitHub](https://github.com/) - a open-source code hosting platform for version control and collaboration.
 It lets developers work remotely and together on projects from anywhere.

-##### We used a lot of python libraries for building this project.
-Know more about them from [LIBRARIES.md](https://github.com/kescardoso/datasetbucket/blob/main/LIBRARIES.md).

 ## App Walkthrough